myreadings1/ECE211_Prog_III_25_26/README.md

    - (3) Write a C code program that writes a float matrix A (8*19) to a text file, read it to a new matrix B, and prints B on the output screen.
    - (4) Write a C code program that accepts an integer (H) from user's input and detects occurance of three ones in a row (111) in H. For example, if the user input is 71, which is 0b1000111 in binary, your program outputs: Yes..
 There's a three ones in a row.
 If the user input is 70, which is 0b1000110 in binary, your program outputs: Not found.
 If we need to detect three zeros in a raw, what should be changed in your code?
 - HW4: Due on (Oct 28th,2025)
    - Write a code program that user C structures to hold students data.
 Then, use functions to write C structures to a C file.
-You should try the following:
-   - Try both types of file: text and binary.
-   - Create C structures at run time using dynamic memory allocation.
-   - Use C files.
+You should try the following: (1) Try both types of file: text and binary, (2) Create C structures at run time using dynamic memory allocation, and (3) Use C files.

 ### Exams